iMac Pro vs Microsoft Surface Studio

 Now let's get below the Surface and into the nitty gritty: the hardware.
 This is where the two devices really start to come apart, because it's clear that Apple has gone above and beyond to make sure that the iMac Pro is the most powerful all-in-one around.

 Having said all that... the displays between the two are actually pretty similar.
-The iMac Pro is using the same screen as the current 27in iMacs, which means it's a 5K Retina display with a 5120x2880 resolution.
+The iMac Pro is using the same screen as the current 27in iMacs, which means it's a 5K Retina display with a 5120 x 2880 resolution, support for a billion colours and 500 nits of brightness.

-The Surface is packing a slightly larger 28in display, but in turn it offers an ever so slightly lower 4500 x 3000 resolution at the less common 3:2 aspect ratio.
-Either way though, these are both very high quality displays.
+The Surface packs a slightly larger 28in display, but in turn it offers an ever so slightly lower 4500 x 3000 resolution at the less common 3:2 aspect ratio.
+Either way though, these are both very high-quality displays - two of the best you'll find in the all-in-one market.

-It's also worth remembering that the Surface screen is touch-sensitive, recognising 10 touch inputs at once, and is compatible with both the Surface Pen and the new Surface Dial, a circular block you can place on the screen and use to control various settings and inputs by twisting and tapping it, such as zooming or selecting from a colour wheel.
+It's also worth remembering that the Surface screen is touch-sensitive, recognising 10 touch inputs at once; and that it's compatible with both the Surface Pen and the new Surface Dial, a circular block you can place on the screen and use to control various settings and inputs by twisting and tapping it, such as zooming or selecting from a colour wheel.

 Processor and memory

-This is where the two devices really start to come apart.
+This is where the two devices really start to differ.
 Let's start with the Surface Studio.
 The £2,999/$2,999 base model comes with a quad-core Core i5 paired with 8GB RAM - powerful for everyday users, but not necessarily enough for the most demanding creative work.

 Step up to £3,549/$3,499 and you get an i7 and an upgrade to 16GB RAM, while the £4,249/$4,199 top model is packing the same i7, along with 32GB RAM.